How can you create SEO friendly content that can keep both users and search engines happy?

 The web is no longer anonymous, this means that when publishing content on a web page you also need to show details about the author.

-The best way to do this is by adding a small author bio box below your articles, like the example shown below.
+The best way to do this is by adding a small author bio box below your articles (scroll down to read my bio).

 Images are good for the user as they make the content less tiring and easier to read.
 They are also good for search engines since it’s an additional way to understand more about a given page.